 - Divide the Dough into Balls.
 Cut the ball of dough in half.
 Then cut the halves in half to make four pieces of dough.
 Finally, cut each of those in half to make eight equal pieces.
 Tuck in the edges of each piece to form a ball.

 - Roll the Tortillas.
 Cover the balls of dough with a damp towel, to keep them soft and pliable.
 Roll them, one at a time, into 8-inch circles, about ¼-inch thick.
 If you have a tortilla press, you can use that to press them into shape instead.
+A tortilla press makes shaping the tortillas go much faster.

 - Cook the Tortillas.
 Heat a comal or a large skillet over medium heat.
 You don’t have to grease it.
 Just add one tortilla at a time, and cook it until you start to see bubbles form.
 Then flip the tortilla and cook the other side for about 20 seconds, and flip again to cook the first side 20 seconds more.
 You should see large bubbles forming.
 Set the cooked tortilla aside, and cook the rest.
-Cover the cooked tortillas immediately with a clean kitchen towel to keep them warm and moist.
+Cover the cooked tortillas immediately with a clean kitchen towel (or foil) to keep them warm and moist.

 - Enjoy!
 Serve the tortillas however you like!